 Proposing College: Stirling Theological CollegeShow when this Unit is running

-Explain and demonstrate the role of reflection, interpretation, prayer and experience in preaching.
+Analyse and critically evaluate the role of reflection, interpretation, prayer and experience in preaching.

-15 points in foundational units in each of Fields B, C, and
+24 points in foundational units in each of Fields B, C and D

-The unit will consist of seminars, discussion and work groups, practical sessions and students will each present 2 sermons in class.
+The unit will consist of seminars, discussion and work groups and practical sessions.

 10 x 200 word reading reflections